Deep Bregman Divergence for Contrastive Learning of Visual Representations: Experiments and Results

 \subsection{Transfer to Other Tasks}

 We further assess the generalization capacity of the learned representation on object detection.
 We train a Faster R-CNN~\cite{faster2015towards} model on Pascal VOC 2007 and Pascal VOC 2012 and evaluate on the test set of Pascal VOC.
-Table \ref{table:transferlearning} provides a comparison of transfer learning performance of our self-supervised approach for the task of object detection.
+Table~\ref{table:transferlearning} provides a comparison of transfer learning performance of our self-supervised approach for the task of object detection.
 We use pre-trained ResNet-50 models on ImageNet and perform object detection on Pascal VOC07+12 dataset~\cite{everingham2010pascal}.
+Our results in Table~\ref{table:transferlearning} indicate that we performs comparably or better than state-of-the-art representation learning methods for this detection task.